tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视10-向MIPS架构移植软件.md

         return p;
     }

 The function itself is declared inline, which instructs the compiler that a use of this function should be replaced by a copy of its logic (which permits local register optimization to apply).
 Adding static means that the function need not be published for other modules to use, so no binary of the function itself will be generated.
 It very often makes sense to wrap an asm() like this: You’d probably usually then put the whole definition in an include file.
 You could use a C preprocessor macro, but the inlined function is a bit cleaner.

 The declarations inside the asm() parentheses tell GCC to emit a MIPS mul line to the assemblerwith three operands on the command line—onewill be the output and two will be inputs.

 Onthe line below,we tellGCCabout operand %0, the product: first, that this value will be write-only (meaning that there’s no need to preserve its original value) with the “=” modifier; the “r” tells GCC that it’s free to choose any of the general-purpose registers to hold this value.
 Finally, we tell GCC that the operand we wrote as %0 corresponds to the C variable p.

 On the third line of the asm() construct, we tell GCC about operands %1 and %2.Again,we allowGCCto put these in any of the general-purpose registers, and tell it that they correspond to the C variables a and b.

-At the end of the example function, the resultwe obtained fromthemultiply instruction is returned to the C caller.
+At the end of the example function, the result we obtained from the multiply instruction is returned to the C caller.

-GCC allows considerable control over the specification of the operands; you can tell it that certain values are both read andwritten and that certain hardware registers are left with meaningless values as a side effect of a particular assembly sequence.You can dig out the details fromthe MIPS-specific sections of theGCC manual.
+GCC allows considerable control over the specification of the operands; you can tell it that certain values are both read and written and that certain hardware registers are left with meaningless values as a side effect of a particular assembly sequence.You can dig out the details fromthe MIPS-specific sections of the GCC manual.

 #### 5.2 Memory-Mapped I/O Registers and “Volatile”

 Most of you will be writing code that accesses I/O registers in C—you certainly shouldn’t be using assembly code in the absence of any pressing need to do so, and since all I/O registers in MIPSmust be memory-mapped, it is never difficult to access them from C. Having said that, you should keep in mind that as compilers advance, or if you make significant use of C++, it can become harder to predict exactly the low-level instruction sequences that’ll end up in your code.
 Here are some well-worn hints.

 I might write a piece of code that is intended to poll the status register of a serial port and to send a character when it’s ready:

     unsigned char *usart_sr = (unsigned char *) 0xBFF00000;
     unsigned char *usart_data = (unsigned char *) 0xBFF20000;